Don Scott (American football)

-Donald E. Scott was a star of American football.
-He was a two-time All-America quarterback at the Ohio State University.
+Donald E. Scott (died October 1, 1943) was a star of American football.
+He was a two-time All-American quarterback at Ohio State University.
 As a pilot Scott had already completed nine bombing missions during World War II, on October 1, 1943, while going through a special training exercise in England, Scott's bomber crashed, taking his life at just age 23.

 High school star

 In football, Scott was a two-time all-state selection at Canton McKinley High School.
 As a sophomore Scott was a tackle on the offensive and defensive lines.
 He also punted and kicked extra points.
 As a junior and senior he was named the left halfback in a single-wing formation offense, making him the team's primary ball handler.
 He completed 58 percent of his passes (48 of 93) for 991 yards and 11 touchdowns.
 He also rushed for 657 yards on 74 carries.
 He kicked 34 extra points.

 In basketball, Scott twice helped lead the school team to the state semifinals.